scylladb/scylla-jmx/README.md

 # Urchin JMX Interface
-This is the JMX interface for urchin.
+This is the JMX interface for Scylla
 ## Compile
 To compile do:
 ```